swordzxz/INSRNet/README.md

 We adopt [PEP8](https://www.python.org/dev/peps/pep-0008/) as the preferred code style.
 We use [flake8](http://flake8.pycqa.org/en/latest/) as the linter and [yapf](https://github.com/google/yapf) as the formatter.
 Please upgrade to the latest yapf (>=0.27.0) and refer to the [yapf configuration](.style.yapf) and [flake8 configuration](.flake8).

 > Before you create a PR, make sure that your code lints and is formatted by yapf.
+## Infer
+MMSR is an open source image and video super-resolution toolbox based on PyTorch.
+It is a part of the [open-mmlab](https://github.com/open-mmlab) project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).
+MMSR is based on our previous projects: [BasicSR](https://github.com/xinntao/BasicSR), [ESRGAN](https://github.com/xinntao/ESRGAN), and [EDVR](https://github.com/xinntao/EDVR).

+### Highlights
+- **A unified framework** suitable for image and video super-resolution tasks.
+It is also easy to adapt to other restoration tasks, e.g., deblurring, denoising, etc.
+- **State of the art**: It includes several winning methods in competitions: such as ESRGAN (PIRM18), EDVR (NTIRE19).
+- **Easy to extend**: It is easy to try new research ideas based on the code base.
 ## License
 This project is released under the Apache 2.0 license.